 Each case is unique and our assistance will depend on the circumstances and availability of consular resources.
 We may be able to:

 - issue replacement passports and travel documents for a fee

-- if you are arrested, visit or contact you to check on your welfare, provide details of local lawyers and details of interpreters if required and do what we can to see you are treated fairly under the laws of the country in which you have been arrested
+- visit or contact you to check on your welfare if you’re arrested or detained, and do what we can to ensure you’re treated the same as others detained under the laws of the country in which you’re arrested

-- if you agree, we will contact friends or family on your behalf.
-In some circumstances we may contact your friends or family where we have been unable to get your consent
+- if you agree, contact friends or family on your behalf.
+In some circumstances we may need to contact your friends or family where we’ve been unable to get your consent

 - make special arrangements in cases of international terrorism, civil disturbances and natural disasters (fees may apply)